 BOARD OF TRUSTEES

-Mr. Olujimi Olusola III has been engaged in a variety of projects to address issues of Peace Building, Conflict resolution and the participation of Civil society in Policy making and implementation.
+Mr Olujimi Olusola III has been engaged in a variety of projects to address issues of Peace Building, Conflict resolution and the participation of Civil society in Policy making and implementation.

 An accomplished Broadcaster, Journalist, Media practioner and Arts Administrator, he has trained in International Diplomacy, Conflict impact assessment and Project Management.

-Olujimi Olusola Is an International Fellow of the prestigious Kettering Foundation ,Ohio and presently the Chief Executive Officer of the African Refugees Foundation.
+Olujimi Olusola is an International Fellow of the prestigious Kettering Foundation ,Ohio, and presently the Chief Executive Officer of the African Refugees Foundation.

 He’s authored several publications including the issue book “Alleviating Tensions Associated with Indigene/Settler Dichotomy in Nigeria.
-He is currently the chairman, Board of Trustees of the Foundation.

-Afolabi is a graduate of Microbiology from Obafemi Awolowo University Ile-Ife, Osun State, Nigeria in 1995.
-He has over 10 years experience in development work.
-He co-founded Festus Fajemilo Foundation, a pioneer non – profit organization for persons with Spina Bifida and Hydrocephalus in Nigeria.
+Mr Afolabi Fajemilo– graduated with a B.Sc in Microbiology in the year 1995 from Obafemi Awolowo University Ile-Ife, Osun State.
+He has worked for about 14 years in the development sector specifically with people with spina bifida and hydrocephalus.
+He co-founded the Festus Fajemilo Foundation, a pioneer non – profit organization for persons with Spina Bifida and Hydrocephalus in Nigeria.
 Afolabi has participated in health research works in Nigeria with some development partners such as ACTIONAID and was a Local Technical Assistance for Partnership for Transforming Health System 2 (PATHS2) a UKAID funded programme in Nigeria for 4 years mentoring Ward Health Committees (WHCs) in 13 communities in 4 LGAs of Lagos State.